-4-2 Strengthening dialogue and cooperation between external auditors and those charged with governance (directors, corporate auditors, etc.)
+4-2 Strengthening communication and cooperation between external auditors and those charged with governance

-In this topic, we will look at the need for external auditors to deepen their dialogue with the board of directors, especially with independent directors, while strengthening their coordination with the Board of corporate auditors, etc. in order to respond to changes in governance structures caused by recent events, including the development of the Corporate Governance Code.
+In this topic, we will look at the need for external auditors to deepen their communication with the board of directors, especially with independent directors, while strengthening their coordination with the Board of corporate auditors, etc. in order to respond to changes in governance structures caused by recent events, including the development of the Corporate Governance Code.